-‘Teen Mom’ Star Forgot How Hard Pregnancy And Newborns Are: Kailyn Shares Her Exhaustion
+‘Teen Mom’ Star Forgot How Hard Pregnancy And Newborns Are: Kailyn Lowry Shares Her Exhaustion

-Teen Mom 2 star Kailyn Lowry gave birth to her third son this weekend and she could bring home her baby from the hospital the same day.
-Lowry and her baby’s father, Chris Lopez, had been spotted at the hospital and Kailyn was beaming with joy over having given birth to her third son.
-However, it sounds like Teen Mom 2 star Kailyn is still dealing with some issues in regards to this new baby.
+Teen Mom 2 star Kailyn Lowry gave birth to her third son this weekend, and she could bring home her baby from the hospital the same day.
+Lowry and her baby’s father, Chris Lopez, had been spotted at the hospital, and Kailyn was beaming with joy over having given birth to her third son.
+However, it sounds like Teen Mom 2 star Kailyn is still dealing with some issues regarding her new baby.
 Firstly, she hasn’t figured out her relationship with Lopez.
 She had previously revealed that she was going to do this entire thing on her own, but he was present at the hospital.
 Secondly, she still has a nameless baby.
 And thirdly, she may have forgotten just how hard it is to have a newborn baby.

 According to a new tweet, Kailyn Lowry is now giving a shout-out to mothers with babies, especially those who are breastfeeding.
 Despite having been pregnant three times and raising two boys, Kailyn has forgotten all about cluster feedings.
 Cluster feedings are when the baby wants to eat all the time over an extended period of time.
 This means that the new mother is forced to essentially sit down and feed her baby several times over an hour, which means plenty of Netflix for her.